Extraordinary Stories of Ordinary Life

 Teen Contender

 Boxing has been an Olympic sport since the time of the ancient Greeks.
-But only men have taken part.
-This year, that changes.
-For the first time ever, women will step into the ring to compete at the 2012 Summer Olympics in London.
-Earlier this month, twenty-four of the United States’ best amateur women boxers fought for three spots on the Olympic team.
+But for most of history, only men have taken part.
+In 2012, that changed.
+For the first time ever, women stepped into the ring to compete at the Summer Olympics in London.
+In the months leading up to the historic games, 24 of the United States’ best amateur women boxers fought for three spots on the Olympic team.

-One of the contenders was sixteen year old Claressa Shields, a junior at Northwestern High School in Flint, Michigan.
-For the past few months photojournalist Sue Jaye Johnson and Radio Diaries have been following Claressa as she prepares for the Olympic trials.
+One of the contenders was 16 year old Claressa Shields, a junior at Northwestern High School in Flint, Michigan.
+Photojournalist Sue Jaye Johnson and Radio Diaries followed Claressa as she prepared for the Olympic trials.

 And check out this audio slide show of Claressa, produced by Victor Lazaro and featuring photographs by Sue Jaye Johnson.